The Utah Warriors re-signed Olive Kilifi for the 2023 Major League Rugby season. The 36-year-old loosehead/tighthead prop is 5’11” and 280 lbs.

 Olive Kilifi and USA Rugby National Team: Eagle 447

 In March 2014 he started in both Rugby World Cup qualifier matches against Uruguay.
-On November 1, 2014, he played tighthead prop against the New Zealand All Blacks in sold-out Soldier Field, USA Rugby’s all-time record crowd.
+On November 1, 2014, he played a tighthead prop against the New Zealand All Blacks in a sold-out Soldier Field, USA Rugby’s record crowd.

 The following year was a very active year of international rugby.
 In April and early May 2015, Kilifi went on the USA Selects South American tour to play the Uruguay A team in Montevideo, Uruguay, and the Argentina Jaguars twice in Salta, Argentina.
 He also played for the USA Eagles against the Aviva Premiership Harlequins on April 30, 2015, at PPL Park, now Talen Energy Stadium, in Chester, PA.

 Olive was a member of the USA Eagles at the 2015 Rugby World Cup and played in three matches.
 Olive was also selected for the Eagles for the November 2018 match against the Maori All Blacks, Samoa, Romania, and Ireland, but an injury during camp derailed his participation.
 Olive also played in all four matches during the 2019 Rugby World Cup.